abhiSyncd/Java-8-Features-Step-By-Step/src/a_List/c_FilteringListUsingFilter.md

-## 3 : Combining Filters and Transformation | Find Double of each 'Even Number greater than 3' in List
+## 3 : Combining Filters and Transformation

-   // i)Before Java 8
+   **i)Before Java 8 :  Find Double of each 'Even Number greater than 3' in List**

    	List<Integer> list = Arrays.asList(1, 2, 3, 4);
 	List<Integer> transformedList = new ArrayList<>();